Akashkroy69/WaetherAppGoober/README.md

                       Files:   It is generally used to save media files and documents. it can also be used to save data for settings or data to be used by our apps.
                       SharedPreferences: for saving simple data, like settings.

        -Update UI formatting based on selected setting.

        links for note on Intent: https://docs.google.com/document/d/1fEfZFK6OGns-hRqKRs-6FinxzwFDWqNhNq34sCZcOYo/edit

+       - Created a new package called details.
+       - added a new Activity called ForecastDetailsActivity.kt in it
+       - added an Explicit intent inside the clickHandler method(An anonymous class which is being passed as an arguement) of DailyForecastAdapter